HybridRobotics/quadruped_nmpc_dcbf_duality/README.md

 ```

 ## Getting Started
-### Dependecy
+### Dependency
-The main dependey with recommanded building type are shown below
+The main dependency with recommended building type are shown below
 - OCS2: clone and build from soucre;
 - pinnochio: clone and build from source;
 - qpOASES: cmake FetchContent and build from source;